-The name I was given by Japanese tattoo master Horiyoshi III is Horisumi.
 All traditional Japanese tattooers have a ‘hori’ name, hori means ‘to carve’ and a tattooer is a ‘horishi’ or carver, this a throwback to the woodblock print or ukiyo-e days when block carvers would also do some tattooing on the side.
 Some of you may know that ‘sumi’ ink is the old traditional ink sticks used in Japan that were/are used for not only brush painting and calligraphy but also traditonal tattooing, hence the term ‘irezumi’.
-There is also a play on words as the character for ‘sumi’ is also a character meaning ‘truth’ and since my last name is Forreal the master was inspired to give me a name with meaning relevant to my personal name. *Please bear in mind I am not an apprentice of Horiyoshi III, nor am I a member of the Horiyoshi Family.
-I am Shodai Horisumi, the first of my name and the head of the Horisumi Family.
-My tattoo name was an honorary title bestowed on to me by Horiyoshi III in recognition of my dedication to Traditional Japanese Tattooing after two decades of hard work.
+There is also a play on words as the character for ‘sumi’ is also a character meaning ‘truth’ and since Kian’s last name is Forreal the master was inspired to give him a name with meaning relevant to his personal name.

-In an informal and sometimes formal way I personally studied under, worked with and learned from such living legends as Crazy Ace Daniels, Henning Jorgensen, Trevor Mcstay, Greg Orie, John ‘The Dutchman’ van ‘t Hullenaar and Paul Braniff.
-I also worked with and learned a lot from my esteemed contemporaries and friends, Marco Serio, Regino Gonzales, Aaron Bell, Neil Ahern, Jeroen Franken, Sasha Sevic, Will Card, Clay Decker, Joao Bosco, Seth Arcane, Megumu Kamata, Ian Forlife and many more.
+In an informal and sometimes formal way Horisumi studied under, worked with and learned from such living (and deceased) tattoo legends as Crazy Ace Daniels, Henning Jorgensen, Trevor Mcstay, Greg Orie, John ‘The Dutchman’ van ‘t Hullenaar and Paul Braniff.
+He also worked with and learned a lot from his esteemed contemporaries and friends, Horikashi, Marco Serio, Regino Gonzales, Aaron Bell, Neil Ahern, Will Card, Clay Decker, Joao Bosco, Megumu Kamata, Ian Forlife, Lucky Bastard and many more.

-Sometimes it was just a little thing I learned from them, how to make a better needle or shade a dragon in a different way to show more volume, or a life changing drawing technique that would alter my whole approach to my art, whatever it was I would not be where I am today without these artists.
-If you get the chance, find them on the ‘google’ and check out their work and their stories.
-I am forever indebted for their guidance and kindness in helping me out.
+Sometimes it was just a little thing he learned from them, how to make a better needle or shade a dragon in a different way to show more volume, or a life changing drawing technique that would alter his whole approach to his craft, whatever it was he would not be where he is today without these artists.
+If you get the chance, find them on the internet and check out their work and their stories.
+He is forever indebted for their guidance and kindness in helping him out.

-I am also greatly indebted to all the great tattoo artists and painters, living and deceased, whose shoulders I stand on and am continually inspired by on daily basis; Horiyoshi III being foremost for constant drive and perseverance and creativity, Horikitsune for being a great friend and source of support and inspiration, Horitoshi (Family) for being as Traditional and real as it gets, Gifu Horihide, Chris O’donnel, Mike Rubendall, Paul Jeffries, Mick, Ivan, Hokusai, Kuniyoshi, Yoshitoshi, Kyosai! and many many more whose work I love and admire.
+Horisumi is also greatly indebted to all the great tattoo artist, craftsmen and painters, living and deceased, whose shoulders he stands on and am continually inspired by on daily basis; foremost is Horikashi his tattoo brother and mentor, master tattoo artist, master craftsman and master painter, he is a legend in the making!
+The living legend himself Gifu Horihide whom without whose efforts Japanese tattooing may have taken decades longer to reach the west.
+His good friend Asakusa Horikazu for staying true to the life and being a shining example of what real Japanese tattooing is based on, Horiyoshi III for his constant drive and perseverance and creativity, Horikitsune for being a great friend to him and a source of support and inspiration, Horitoshi (Family) for being as Traditional and real as it gets, Horikyo, Chris O’donnel, Paul Jeffries, Mick, Ivan, Hokusai, Kuniyoshi, Kunisada, Yoshitoshi, Kyosai! and many many more whose work he loves and admires.

-If anything, my work is a tribute to them
+If anything, his work is a tribute to them.